 In most cases, poop color changes aren’t a cause of worry.
 However, some changes in baby poop color or texture may indicate an underlying health problem in some cases.
 Therefore, it is good to be watchful of changes in the baby’s poop color and texture so that you can talk to the pediatrician and clarify your doubts, if any.

 Read on to know about the various colors and textures of baby poop, helping you differentiate between normal and abnormal stools.

 Poop Color Chart

-The following poop color chart can come in handy when in doubt (1).
+The following color chart for feces can come in handy when in doubt (1).

 The baby’s first stool is known as meconium, which can be black to blackish-green in color.
 It has a tar-like consistency.
 It is formed of amniotic fluid, cells, mucus, bile, and water.
 It is sterile and does not stink.
 This black stool is normal in the first few days of life (2).
 Babies pass meconium in the first 24 to 48 hours (3).

 It is necessary to mention to the pediatrician if you don’t see meconium within 48 hours after birth.
 The poop begins to change color about three days after birth.
 If you see black poop after three days, you should inform your healthcare provider.
 After the meconium has passed, black stools might indicate bleeding in the stomach or small intestine (4) (5).

 All shades of yellow poop are usually normal in babies (7).
 Bright yellow poop is normal and can be seen in babies who are exclusively breastfed and babies on formula feed.